bimbocattivo/POC/README.md

 ### `npm run dev`

-In the `client` directory you can run:
+In the `demoreact` directory you can run:
 ### `npm install`